Menu

 – presenter: Jiang J. (Vrije Universiteit Brussel) - Computational modelling of neural tube closure defects

-– presenter: Berkhout J. (Universiteit Utrecht) - Designing physiological maps as a tool to study liver toxicology
+– presenter: Berkhout J. (National Institute for Public Health and the Environment RIVM) - Designing physiological maps as a tool to study liver toxicology

 – presenter: Ladeira L. C. M. (Université de Liège) - Development of an adverse outcome pathway for kidney tubular necrosis